-Approximately 30% of students who submit a FAFSA are selected by the U.S. Department of Education for a process called Verification.
+Students who submit a FAFSA may be selected by the U.S. Department of Education for a process called Verification.
 Students are notified that they have been selected for verification on the Student Aid Report that is generated from the Department of Ed after the FAFSA is submitted.
-Students will also be notified by the University of Houston Downtown that there are additional documents required in order to complete the financial aid process.
+Students will also be notified by the University of Houston-Downtown that there are additional documents required in order to complete the financial aid process.
 Students will not be awarded a financial aid package until verification is complete.

 When a student is selected for verification, the University will compare information from your FAFSA with student and parent (if required) financial aid tax documents.
 By law, we have the right to ask you for this information before awarding federal aid.
 Any differences between your application and your documents may require us to make corrections or updates on your behalf.

 - Institutional Verification Form — this form is created by the University and students must fill out each section of the required information.
 Incomplete forms will not be accepted.
 Students should list everyone in their household according to the instructions on the form.
 No spaces should be left blank.
 The form requires the student signature and the parent signature (if dependent).
 Please see the form for further instructions.

 - Tax Data — the student (and parent, if necessary) must submit actual tax documents in order for verification to be completed.
 The student has two options when submitting tax data:

 - IRS Data Retrieval Tool — The Data Retrieval Tool (DRT) is a function available to students through the FAFSA application that is designed to allow students to import their tax data from the IRS directly to the FAFSA electronically.
 We prefer that students use the IRS DRT as the easiest way to input tax data and avoid mistakes.
 Not all students are eligible to use the Data Retrieval Tool.
 If you are ineligible or choose not to use the DRT to provide tax information for verification purposes, you must submit a paper tax return transcript.